undus5/undus/content/posts/archlinux-post-install-sway.md

 , [Not showing functional icons](https://github.com/lxqt/pavucontrol-qt/issues/126)

-Not recommending the `breeze` theme, the package will install lots of irrelevant KDE components, which is annoying, this is the most reason I don't like KDE stuff, feels like some virus suites.
+Not recommending the `breeze` theme, the package will install lots of irrelevant KDE components, which is annoying, this is the most reason I don't like KDE stuff.

 ### GTK Dark Theme